 • Automatic RAID parameter recognition.

-• Virtual objects can be connected to the host system as read-only virtual drives.
-They can remain connected even then R‑Studio has been closed.
+• Virtual objects can be mounted in the host system as read-only virtual drives.
+They can remain mounted even then R‑Studio has been closed.

-• Creates image files for an entire hard drive, logical disk, or its part.
-Such image files can be processed like regular disks.
-Images can be either simple exact object copies (Plain images) compatible with the previous versions of R‑Studio , or compressed images that can be compressed, split into several parts, and password-protected.
-Such images are fully compatible with the images created by R-Drive Image , but incompatible with the previous versions of R‑Studio .
+• Creates image files for an entire drive, logical disk, or its part.
+Such image files can be processed like regular drives.
+Images can be either simple exact object copies (Plain images), compatible with VmWare Virtual Machine disks (in the Corporate and Technician/T80+ versions), or R-Drive Image compatible that can be compressed, split into several parts, and password-protected.
 Images may be saved either on the local or remote computer.
+Image creation can be stopped and then resumed.
 R‑Studio can scan objects while creating their images.
-Images can be connected to the operating system as devices which makes their content accessible to any program including any other data recovery software.
+R‑Studio Technician/T80+ supports multi-pass and runtime imaging.
+Images can be mounted in the operating system as devices which makes their content accessible to any program including any other data recovery software.

 • Recovers files on damaged or deleted partitions.

 • Recovers compressed files (NTFS, NTFS5).